 This one-pan Lemon Chicken and Sweet Potato recipe is so delicious, you’ll want to make it weekly!
 Chicken breasts and sweet potatoes are roasted in classic Greek flavors (lemon, olive oil, oregano) until juicy and tender.
 Make this no-fuss healthy recipe for dinner or meal prep it for the week!
 (Paleo & Whole-30)

-One of the simplest yet delicious meals to prepare is roasted chicken and potatoes.
+One of the simplest yet most delicious meals to prepare is roasted chicken and potatoes.
 A Greek roasted chicken consists of classic flavors - oregano, garlic, olive oil, and lots of fresh lemon juice.
-It is usually served over rice, orzo, or potatoes.
-A staple in every Greek household, this meal requires minimum preparation, one pan, and is sure to please everyone around your dinner table!
+It is usually roasted over a bed of potatoes.
+A staple in every Greek household, this meal requires minimum preparation, one pan, and is sure to please everyone around the dinner table!

 I am always trying to give classic recipes a healthy makeover with delicious “superfoods”.
 This is my take on the classic Greek Lemon Chicken and Potatoes.